nehaljwani/team.exiv2.org/book/IMaEA.md

 4. Redmine (https://redmine.exiv2.org)
 5. SSH on the buildserver

-I am pleased to say that the management of exiv2.org is undertaken my Nehal.
+I am pleased to say that the management of exiv2.org is undertaken by Nehal.
 I don't think it's an onerous task, however I appreciate having this taken off my back.

 [TOC](#TOC)
 <div id="11-16"/>